XPEHO/YAKI/yaki_backend/README.md

  - declaration_status: The status of the declaration (Remote, On site, Vacation, Other).
 #### Response:
-If the declaration is successfully created, the API will return a JSON object with the created declaration.
+If the declaration is successfully created, the API will send an HTTP response with a status code of 201 (Created) and return a JSON object with the created declaration.
 ```bash
 {
 "declaration_id": 456,